hapax/hapax.github.io/assets/feynman.md

 In this tutorial, we are going to peek inside the hat, and learn some of the "black magic calculus" needed to create a rabbit.
-We will see what this tells us about the fundamental nature of the universe and space itself.
+We will learn about matter, energy, the basic ingredients of the universe, and even quantum aspects of empty space itself!